YungRAW/AddressBook/README.md

 # AddressBook
-A C# .NET Core Console Application for implementing an Adress Book
+A C# .NET Core Console Application for implementing an Address Book The app implements all SOLID, DRY, KISS principles and is open for new additions.